 Dance with a different age group

-Although Latin dance spans a range of ages and backgrounds, most of the places I go seem to draw people in about a 20-year age range.
+Although social dance spans a range of ages and backgrounds, most of the places I go seem to draw people in about a 20-year age range.
 You’re not likely to see swarms of teenagers or septuagenarians, although of course there are always outliers.

 In the last few months, I’ve had chances to teach Latin dance to teenagers.
 It has been such a treat, because they’re so excited about it.
 Most of them have had little Latin dance exposure or experience, so just listening to the music is a whole new world for them.
 Teens don’t have as much self-consciousness as adults and have more neuroplasticity, so they learn faster and with less inhibitions.

 Dancing, or sharing dance, with people who are a good bit younger or older than you is a good way to get excited about dance and get some perspective.
 I danced at an event at an assisted living facility once and got to dance with several of the residents and also hear their stories about their dance experiences.
 It was interesting to hear how things have changed in the social dance world, and how they haven’t.

 I always joke that “Salsa Guilt” is worse than “Catholic Guilt.”
 When you try to leave a dance event before the organizer shuts down and kicks you out, some people will give you the “You’re leaving already?
 But it’s so early and we just got started!” or if you miss a few weeks people will act like they haven’t seen you in decades.